paulg002/automation/README.md

 # knock automate
-Background:  This is a basic framework made using Intellij, Java and TestNG to test Knock's visit schedule page.
+Background:  This is one-day build to make a basic framework made using WebDriver, Java and TestNG to test Knock's visit schedule page.

 # Setup Requirements:
 Designed to run chrome on mac.
 Additional environments can be supported by replacing the chromedriver in